ReturnHelper/return-request-api-docs/source/Notification.rst

 .. _notification-changeLineItemImage:

-Change Line Item Image Notification
+Change line item image notification
 -----------------------------------

 This notification is sent when there is an image update on a line item.
 Adding, modifying and deleting any images are all considered as an update and would trigger this notification.